bannerImage.png

 Tax efficiency through the Annual Investment Allowance

 If you have the means of financing purchases, and acquiring capital assets, then this could reduce your tax liability by making use of the Annual Investment Allowance (AIA).
-The AIA ensures up to £1m of investment can be deducted in the year of expenditure from your profits before Corporation Tax is applied, when invested in qualifying assets.
+The AIA ensures up to £1m of investment can be deducted in the year of expenditure from your profits before Corporation Tax or income tax is applied, so long as the investment is in qualifying assets.

-The AIA applies to most companies and partnerships that invest in plant and machinery.
+The AIA applies to most companies, sole traders, and partnerships that invest in plant and machinery.
 Specifically this can include:

 • Robotics and computer aided machines